hacash/doc/server/fullnode_api_doc.md

 {
-  "ret": 0, // indicates the return type, 0 is correct, >= 1 indicates an error occurred or the query does not exist "list": [...] // Some interfaces that return list data will be used }
+  "ret": 0, // indicates the return type, 0 is correct, >= 1 indicates an error occurred or the query does not exist "list": [...], // Some interfaces that return list data will be used "err": "...." // This field is returned if there is an error }

 ```